 Bangkok comes to life at night, and new arrivals eager to spend a weekend in the city will have no trouble finding a variety of vibrant entertainment venues to pop into.
 Whether expats want to let their hair down and dance the night away or prefer to sip on cocktails at sophisticated rooftop bars, there's something for everyone in Bangkok.
 Sukhumvit is popular with expats and tourists alike, while Royal City Avenue tends to be frequented by a more local crowd.

 Eating out in Bangkok

 Locals in Bangkok are passionate about food.
 It won't be long before expats begin to understand what food means to the locals and to appreciate the amazing variety in Bangkok.
-Whether a streetside noodle dish with homemade broth or a local vendor concocting spicy somtam, a plethora of exciting dishes are available, tasty and reasonably priced.
+Whether a streetside noodle dish with homemade broth or a local vendor concocting spicy somtam, a plethora of exciting dishes are available and are both tasty and reasonably priced.

-Naturally, at some point, every expat experiences a yearning for different options, or something that tastes like home.
-Bangkok happily obliges with a whole host of bars and restaurants offering good quality international dining options, but at much higher prices.
+Naturally, every expat experiences a yearning for different options or something that tastes like home, and Bangkok happily obliges with a host of bars and restaurants offering good quality international dining options, though at much higher prices.